-For example, if you want to boost the number of new signups in your permission database, you will want to choose a game with a high conversion rate.
+For example, if you want to increase the number of new signups for your permission database, you will want to choose a game with a high conversion rate.

 If, on the other hand, you want to get some particular content in front of a target audience, it's a good idea to go with a game that users spend a long time interacting with.

-Below is an overview the different game concepts, based on the relationship between time spent and conversion rate.
+Below is an overview the different game concepts, based on the relationship between time spent and participation rate.

-The common denominator for the following game concepts is that the participants typically spend between two to four minutes interacting with them.
-The participation rate is typically around 50%, depending on the length and degree of difficulty.
+The common denominator for the following game concepts is that the participants spend on average between two and four minutes interacting with them.
+The participation rate is typically around 50%, depending on the size and degree of difficulty.

 Some of our current content games:

 - Advent Calendar

 - Hide and Seek

 - Video Quiz

 The common denominator for these game concepts is a really high participation rate - typically between 60-80%.
 The trade-off is that participants rarely spend more than two minutes in the game.